The Importance of Equipment Maintenance

 - Are you guaranteed to get that bolt within a certain timeframe?

-- Are you confident in the chemical makeup of the bolt that it will resist corrosion the same as the original?
+- Are you confident in the chemical makeup of the bolt and that it will resist corrosion the same as the original?

 Obviously, a bolt is a simple example, but if we have this many questions about a bolt, is it worth the risk, especially when it comes to a more complex part?
 The last thing you want is to void your warranty to save money on a part or to be left with additional downtime when it doesn’t arrive in a timely fashion.